BiljanaPavlovic/MarvelApiChalange/README.md

 npm install
 npm start
-Now you can see this app in your locallhost
+Now you can see this app in your localhost.
+This app fetches data from Marvel API and displays them, users can search for favorite characters, mark them and see them again after refreshing the page.